 Color of Old Bottles

-Color is important in two ways when you are evaluating an old bottle:
+A lot of old bottles are clear, but you'll also see them in an entire rainbow of shades.
+Besides being pretty, color is important in two ways when you are evaluating an old bottle:

-- Colors that appeal to collectors
+- Colors that appeal to collectors are valuable.

-- Colors that are unusual for the type of bottle
+- Colors that are unusual for the type of bottle can also add to the value.

-The more rare a bottle color, the more collectors may want it.
+In general, the rarer a bottle color, the more collectors may want it.
 If a particular bottle was created in an unusual color, then these are more collectible as well.

 - Teal blue

-- Vintage Milk Glass
+- Vintage milk glass

 - Vaseline glass